Click the images to see them larger above!

 At Scarlett's 2-month checkup, the pediatrician noticed that her liver felt a bit odd.
 Her parents decided to keep an eye on it, and at her 4-month checkup her main pediatrician agreed that her liver felt like it might be enlarged or lower than normal.
 A few days later, Scarlett had bloodwork and ultrasounds done.
 While driving home from the appointment, her parents received a call with devastating news: a large mass was found in Scarlett’s abdomen.
 They would need to pack their bags and take her to Johns Hopkins Hospital immediately.

 An MRI, biopsies of the mass and bone marrow, X-rays and an MIBG scan confirmed Scarlett’s diagnosis of stage IV neuroblastoma.
-Today, she is undergoing chemotherapy treatments on a clinical trial.
+She started chemotherapy treatments on a clinical trial.
+As of January 2021, she had completed her chemotherapy and had her central line removed.

 Scarlett is a hero to her family because, even though she is such a little person going through so much, she has handled everything so far with a smile.
 She is so full of life even when she is having a rough day.
 On top of it all, she is still enduring all the typical things babies go through, like growing pains, teething and learning new skills.